-Item Domestic unsecured bonds payable (I) prior to maturity From the day following the one-year period after the issuance of the bonds payable, the company may redemption parts or all bonds issued.
+Item Domestic unsecured bonds payable (I) Terms of redemption prior to maturity From the day following the one-year period after the issuance of the bonds payable, the company may redemption parts or all bonds issued.
 Bonds holders shall be no objections.
-Notification letter will be delivered to the TPEx for the announcement within the next 30 business days, The redemption price is set as the Par valus of the bonds, plus intrest payable.
-Simple interest will be used since the issuing date by using the coupon rate.
+Notification letter will be delivered to the TPEx for the announcement within the next 30 business days, The redemption price is set as the Par value of the bonds, plus intrest payable.
+Intrest payment Simple interest will be used since the issuing date by using the coupon rate.
 Every million dollars of bond interests will round to the nearest whole number.
 If the payment date coincide with the bank's non-working day, the interest payment will be postponed to the next working day with no accrued interest.
 There is also no accrued interest for those who receive interest after the coupon dates.
 Secured type None

-(k) Operating lease
+(j) Operating lease

-The Company leases out its office and carpark space.
-The Company has classified these leases as operating leases, because it does not transfer substantially all of the risks and rewards incidental to the ownership of the assets.
+The Group lease out Its properties.
+The Group has classified these leases as operating because it does not transfer substantially all of the risks and rewards incidental to the ownership of the assets.